Barna Group: Criticism

 The Barna Group has also been criticized by some in the "born again" movement for devaluing the meaning of the "new birth".
-In his book Finally Alive, John Piper a pastor at Bethlehem Baptist Church in Minneapolis, states that:
+In his book Finally Alive, John Piper, a pastor at Bethlehem Baptist Church in Minneapolis, MN, states that:

 In the report titled “Born Again Christians Just as Likely to Divorce as Are Non-Christians,” Barna uses the word evangelicals interchangeably with born again [....]
 In other words, the broadly defined evangelical church as a whole in America and the West in general is apparently not very unlike the world.
 It goes to church on Sunday and has a veneer of religion, but its religion is basically an add-on to the same way of life the world lives, not a transforming power.

 John Piper speaks of a tendency within scientific research and the academic community to misrepresent the underlying dynamic of Christian "rebirth," which does not readily lend itself to objectivized empirical analysis:

 I’m not saying their research is wrong.
 It appears to be appallingly right.
 I am not saying that the church is not as worldly as they say it is.
 I am saying that the writers of the New Testament think in exactly the opposite direction about being born again.
 Instead of moving from a profession of faith, to the label born again, to the worldliness of these so-called born again people, to the conclusion that the new birth does not radically change people, the New Testament moves in the other direction.

 It moves from the absolute certainty that the new birth radically changes people, to the observation that many professing Christians are indeed (as the Barna Group says) not radically changed, to the conclusion that they are not born again.